Qualis/www-qual-is/_posts/deflect-and-defer.md

 ## Why It Matters

 When faced with an impromptu request, leaders can feel pressured to provide an immediate response.
-However, saying “no” outright can create unnecessary conflict, particularly if the request holds value to the individual making it.
-Conversely, saying “yes” without full consideration can lead to misaligned priorities, improper resource allocation, and unintended consequences.
+However, saying "no" outright can create unnecessary conflict, particularly if the request holds value to the individual making it.
+Conversely, saying "yes" without full consideration can lead to misaligned priorities, improper resource allocation, and unintended consequences.
 The Deflect and Defer technique helps navigate these challenges by creating space for thoughtful decision-making.

 ## The Core Concept